 The War Memorial, alongside the Baltonsborough Bullet.
 Very well maintained by the thriving British Legion, who have recently celebrated the centenary of the Baltonsborough branch.
+Proximity to the naval base at Yeovilton means we always have a number of military people residing in the village and many military retirees.

 Baltonsborough Community Orchard.
 Planted for the Queen's Golden Jubilee.
 A whole range of different apple trees.